The Limits and "Good" of Public Goods

 Why do we think we have the authority, that level of power and control?
 If we believe the myth that something is bound to happen, we give up our agency to the prophets who tell us so.
 Why try to bring about (or stop) what will happen anyway?
 Why think critically about what is actually happening?
 If neither helping nor hurting the cause doesn't change progress, what is left for us to think, much less do?

-If, as Marshall McLuhan says, media (used interchangeably with technologyand for my use case here, digital public goods) is an extensionmaybe it's more important to realize for this essay it's counterpart, an amputation of ourselves. of ourselves and creates a whole new environment that we immerse ourselves in, then we need to understand the societal implications of our use of tools.
+If, as Marshall McLuhan says, media (used interchangeably with technology) is an extension of ourselves and creates a whole new environment that we immerse ourselves in, then we need to understand the societal implications of our use of tools.
 Because technology becomes a part of us, it becomes hard to understand.
 We take it for granted, as we already do with our own physical bodies.

 Whether it's language (as previously mentioned, it extends our inner thoughts) or any other tool, seeing these goods as a form of technology may be a helpful lens to understand their impact on the world, subject to the same kinds of inquiries we’ve had of technologies throughout time, whether it be a physical clock or a digital protocol.

-The things we create are not neutralKranzberg's laws, "Technology is neither good nor bad; nor is it neutral".
+The things we create are not neutral.
 It seems difficult to put the same kind of responsibility on the user of a pencil, a car, a bomb, or an algorithm.
-But this also means thinking beyond whether something is simply good or bad, and seeing how we live with technology as a two-way relationship and all of its implicationsThink of how an Amish community deliberates over what a technology may do to them, not shunning all technology but being willing to ask questions or not embrace new things immediately..
+But this also means thinking beyond whether something is simply good or bad, and seeing how we live with technology as a two-way relationship and all of its implications.
 As the saying goes, "we shape our tools and thereafter our tools shape us."
-In what ways does Google Maps change our experience of being human, our experience of time and place, our relationships to people, or even ourselvesLike how we relate to strangers; we used to ask for directions when lost (not that we need to go back).?
+In what ways does Google Maps change our experience of being human, our experience of time and place, our relationships to people, or even ourselves?

-In the 1970sIllich’s Tools for Conviviality was an inspiration for Lee Felsenstein, one of early developers of the pc., Ivan Illich was already pamphleteering the social effects of our tools.
-As a radicalFitting for the role of a historian, one that goes to the root of things! from Latin radic-., he spent his life determining what he called the "certainties" of our time, our unquestioned assumptions, our sense of reality.
+In the 1970s, Ivan Illich was already pamphleteering the social effects of our tools.
+As a radical, he spent his life determining what he called the "certainties" of our time, our unquestioned assumptions, our sense of reality.
 Who, if not what, defines it for us?

-He recognized how computers were already doing this, becoming the root metaphorreplacing the book of existence (inputs and outputs, modular components, zeros and ones), even foreseeing a future self-perception where we would rather change ourselves to match the inputs of our tools than to change the tools themselves: "the new electronicas fyi, Illich did eventually write on a laptop, even learned basic programming devices do indeed have the power to force people to 'communicate' with them and with each other on the terms of the machine."from Silence is a Commons.
-We increasingly "interface" with bureaucratic systems, automated callers, chatbots, AIs on their terms.
-Like how we learn to use keywords rather than use natural language to search, or tweak GPT-3.
+He recognized how computers were already doing this, becoming the root metaphor of existence (inputs and outputs, modular components, zeros and ones), even foreseeing a future self-perception where we would rather change ourselves to match the inputs of our tools than to change the tools themselves: "the new electronic devices do indeed have the power to force people to 'communicate' with them and with each other on the terms of the machine."
 What are we giving up by living on another's terms?

 "You may not interact with me, nor do I wish to be downloaded by you.
 I should like very much to talk to you, to stare at the tip of your nose, to embrace you.
 But to communicate – for that I have no desire"

 We use means (tools) to accomplish some end.
 But one means may become its own end.
-Illich’s term, radical monopoly"After these years, plastic had replaced pottery, carbonated beverages replaced water, Valium replaced camomile tea, and records replaced guitars." - The Right to Useful Unemployment, best describes what can happen to tools given power without limit.
+Illich’s term, radical monopoly, best describes what can happen to tools given power without limit.
 It means not the domination of any single brand (Tesla), but the social need for the commodity itself (cars).
 When drinking Sprite to "obey your thirst" becomes more necessary than water.
-He used this approach to critique such beloved institutions (he considered these tools) as school (Deschooling SocietyIn Illich’s phenomenology of schooling, a student becomes homo educandus.
-In a hidden curriculum, "the pupil is thereby 'schooled' to confuse teaching with learning, grade advancement with education, a diploma with competence, and fluency with the ability to say something new."), cars"Cars can thus monopolize traffic.
-They can shape a city into their image—practically ruling out locomotion on foot or by bicycle".
-Are streets for people, or must we be the ones to change to make room on streets for vehicles? (see this talk) (Energy and Equity), and medicine (Medical NemesisLater titled Limits to Medicine, which parallels this essay!).
+He used this approach to critique such beloved institutions (he considered these tools) as school (Deschooling Society), cars (Energy and Equity), and medicine (Medical Nemesis).

 We might say Illich was a paradox: a teacher that disliked compulsory school, a rebel Catholic priest, a critic of cars yet an extensive traveler.
 But he cared about balance, a constitution of limits.
 He didn't believe that any of these things were inherently bad on their own, instead he recognized that there was a threshold at which an institution becomes so large (think too big to fail) that it does the opposite of what it intends, it frustrates its own purposes.